|Nutritional Guidelines (per serving)|

-Bake in a heated oven (375°F) for one hour, then sprinkle the cheese on top and bake until the potatoes are very tender when poked with a fork.
+Bake in a preheated oven for one hour, then sprinkle the cheese on top and bake until the potatoes are very tender when poked with a fork.

-You may cover the casserole with foil in the middle of baking time if it is becoming too brown.
+- You may cover the casserole with foil in the middle of the baking time if it is becoming too brown.
 Remove it before you add the cheese.